EinfachRuwen/ZeroBot/README.md

 # ZeroBot
-A discord bot with some awesome features :)
+A simple discord bot with some awesome features and more cool stuff.